Laurence Fox and Calvin Robinson sacked by GB News

 Fox has hosted his own weekly GB News show since November 2022 but was appearing as a guest on Dan Wootton Tonight when he made the comments.

-It comes after the 45-year-old was arrested on suspicion of conspiring to commit criminal damage to Ulez (ultra low emission zone) cameras and encouraging or assisting offences to be committed.
+It comes after the 45-year-old was arrested on suspicion of conspiring to commit criminal damage to Ulez cameras and encouraging or assisting offences to be committed.

-On Wednesday, the Metropolitan Police said the suspect was arrested in Stockwell and taken to a south London police station where he remains in custody.
+On Wednesday, the Metropolitan Police said the suspect was arrested in Stockwell and taken to a south London police station before he was later released and bailed pending further inquires.

 Last week, 37-year-old Robinson revealed he had also been suspended from GB News after he stood in solidarity with Wootton online, adding that GB News will be on “borrowed time” if it does not stand by Wootton.